 - Cut your chicken thighs into large chunks.

 - Coat the chicken with the cumin, coriander, fenugreek and turmeric and allow to marinade whilst we make the sauce.

 - Roughly chop half your onion, garlic and green chili, the size is unimportant here.

 - Add the onion, green chilli and garlic and cook for 5 minutes.

-- Add 200ml of water to the onion, garlic and chili mix and reduce the temperature to low and simmer for 20 minutes.
+- Add 200ml of water to the onion, garlic and chilli mix and reduce the temperature to low and simmer for 20 minutes.

 - Whilst this is happening chop the second half of your onion into wedges and set aside.

-- Place the onion mix in a blender with the canned tomatoes and blend to a smooth sauce.
+- Place the onion mix in a blender with the canned tomatoes and tomato puree, then blend to a smooth sauce.

-- Heat a second dry pan over a medium high heat and add the coriander seeds, mustard seeds, onion seeds and cardamom pods and toast for 60-90 seconds.
+- Heat a dry pan over a medium-high heat and add the coriander seeds, mustard seeds, onion seeds and cardamom pods and toast for 60 seconds.

 - When toasted pour in the tomato mix and add the tomato puree and allow to cook for 10 minutes.

-- Now is a good time to have a taste and add salt as required, remember this sauce will reduce a little so do not over season.
+- Now is a good time to have a taste and add salt as required.

-- Add the tomato sauce to the onion and chicken mix and cook until the chicken is cooked through which should take 10-12 minutes.
+- Add the tomato sauce to the onion and chicken mix and cook until the chicken is cooked through which should take around 15 minutes.